Barcelona's Best Beaches

 Barcelona is such a free city that in 2011, a law had to be created to prevent people from walking around the city in their birthday suits, as it made tourists feel uncomfortable.
 Being topless is allowed on any beach in Barcelona but full nudity is reserved to some beaches, like Marbella Beach in Poblenou and Playa San Sebastian in Barceloneta.

 Platja de la Barceloneta

-Just to the left at the end of Passeig Joan de Borbó, this is the easiest beach to get to, hence the most crowded and the most fun from a people-watching standpoint.
+Just to the left at the end of Passeig Joan de Borbó, this is the easiest beach to get to, hence the most crowded.
 Along with swimming, there are windsurfing and kitesurfing rentals to be found just up behind the beach at the edge of La Barceloneta.
-Rebecca Horn's sculpture L'Estel Ferit, a rusting stack of cubes, expresses nostalgia for the beach-shack restaurants that lined the beach here until 1992.
+The beach-shack restaurants that lined the beach here until 1992 have been replaced by rather more upscale versions known as chiringuitos (beach bars).
 Surfers trying to catch a wave wait just off the breakwater in front of the excellent beachfront restaurant Agua.

 Platja de la Mar Bella